-The smoldering femme fatale, Carmen, is one of the most captivating heroines in all of opera.
-Obsession turns deadly when her gypsy seductions ensnare both a love-sick soldier and a swaggering toreador.
-With its passionate, sultry orchestration and a veritable hit parade of recognizable tunes, Bizet’s tour de force sizzles in a new staging.
+Obsession turns deadly when the smoldering femme fatale, Carmen, seduces both a love-sick soldier and a swaggering toreador.
+With its passionate, sultry orchestration and a veritable hit parade of recognizable tunes, Carmen is sure to sell out!

 Sung in French with English translations projected above the stage.